EdsterG/MeshingItUp/README.md

   1) When "h" is pressed the program will toggle between filled and hidden-line mode.

-      See BezierDemo.mov
+          See BezierDemo.gif

+          image-07.png
+            input: ./as3 models/test.bez  0.01
+            key command: "h"

   2) When the arrow keys are pressed the object will be rotated.

-      See BezierDemo.mov
+          See BezierDemo.gif

   3) When the shift+arrow keys are pressed the object will be translated.

-      See BezierDemo.mov
+          See BezierDemo.gif

   4) When launched the initial zoom will show the entire object.

-      See BezierDemo.mov
+          See BezierDemo.gif

   5) Pressing the +/- keys will zoom in/out.

-      See BezierDemo.mov
+          See BezierDemo.gif

   6) Load and display OBJ files

           image-04.png
             input: ./as3 models/bunny.obj  0.1

   7) Output OBJ files